renisac/bearded-avenger-deploymentkit/README.md

 # Getting Started

+This is the legacy branch for running on Ubuntu 16.04.
+If you are starting from scratch, please use the main branch which runs on Ubuntu 18.04

 * this sets up the latest versions of cifv3 and dependencies
 * cif and the dependencies run in a python 3.5 venv
 * The docker components are "beta"